danymat/neogen/docs/adding-languages.md

 This snippet means: From the parent node, try to execute the `extract` function from the second child called `function_definition`.

 The extract function is important.
-It's here you'll parse the nodes and create a table corresponding the found content.
+It's where you'll parse the nodes and create a table corresponding to the found content.

 This is the extract function for lua functions: